 5 Ways to Break Your Soft Drink Habit5 Ways to Break Your Soft Drink Habit

 Replacing high-sugar soft drinks with low-calorie beverages is an easy dietary change that can impact your health in a big way.
-A 12-ounce soda contains 9 to 12 teaspoons of sugar, and extra-large drinks with nearly 48 ounces of soda contain 36 to 48 teaspoons of sugar.
+A 12-ounce soda contains 9 to 12 teaspoons of sugar.
+Extra-large drinks with nearly 48 ounces of soda contain 36 to 48 teaspoons of sugar.
 They also have 600 or more calories!
 It is easy to consume one-third to one-half of the calories your body needs on a daily basis through soft drinks alone.
 Choosing a lower calorie option will help you maintain a healthy weight.

 One characteristic of soda that many people enjoy are the bubbles and fizz that come from carbonation.
 You don't have to give this up.
 There are many drinks that will satisfy your craving without the excess calories and sugar, or artificial sweeteners.